 Mitchell helped found the National Association of Minority CPA Firms in 1971.
 In 1977, he was elected to the board of directors of the American Institute of Certified Public Accountants, becoming the first African American to serve on the board.
 He also served as chair of the board of trustees of Ariel Mutual Funds, and was the first African American to serve as chairman of the New York State Board of Accountancy.
-In 1987, Mitchell became the first black president of the New York State Society of CPAs (NYSSCPA), the largest CPA Society in the United States.
+In 1987, Mitchell became president of the New York State Society of CPAs (NYSSCPA), the largest CPA Society in the United States.
 During his tenure, the NYSSCPA launched the Career Opportunities in the Accounting Profession (COAP) program whose focus was to increase the number of minorities in the profession.

 Mitchell and his wife, Carole Mitchell, have three children: Tracey, Robbin, and Ronald.

 Bert Mitchell was interviewed by The HistoryMakers on June 29, 2018.

 Accountant Bert Mitchell (1938 - ) was the co-founder of Mitchell & Titus LLP, one of the most successful minority accounting firms in the United States.